rackerlabs/support-how-to/content/rackspace-email/adding-a-rackspace-email-group-list.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 A group list is a great way to manage users in a select team or group on your domain.
 There is no limit to the number of internal address recipients (addresses within your domain) and a limit of 250 additional recipients outside of the internal domain.
 For example, suppose that you have a billing team you want to group together - bob@domain.com, amy@domain.com, and scott@domain.com.
 You can create a group list for the team so that they can communicate new upcoming billing updates within the team, at billingupdates@domain.com.

+**Note:** Grouplists are restricted to a maximum message size of 5 MB.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).
 2. In the Rackspace Email section, click **Group Lists**.